-Faculty/Instructor(s): Animesh Ray, Craig Adams, James C. Osborne, Ian Phillips
+Faculty/Instructor(s): James C. Osborne, Craig Adams, Ian Phillips

 The list of diseases with known molecular basis includes infectious diseases, cancers, metabolic diseases and mental health diseases.
 The idea that some diseases are due to genetic causes, a demonstration of which dates back to the early 20th Century, has now been expanded to include the possibility that all recognized human disorders may involve one or more genetic components of the patient.
 Since the genetic or epigenetic (in the case of identical twins) endowment of every human being on earth is different we must take seriously the concept of personalized medicine.
 This course examines the role of genes, proteins and RNA in causing or combating diseases, and emphasizes the current conceptual and analytical tools that are brought to bear, and their limitations, on our understanding.

 The first part of the course examines infectious diseases and concept of complex diseases.
 Using specific case histories, we will critically examine the landmark efforts currently underway in discovering the genetic basis of diseases.
 We will specifically explore contributions by several new biotechnology advances, including whole genome sequencing and genome-wide association studies.
 Specific case studies will include certain infectious diseases, and several cancers.

 The second part of the course will examine the importance of biomarkers in typing diseases and for future personalized medicine.
 Discussions will be centered on involvement of the innate and adaptive immune systems in causing chronic inflammation in several autoimmune diseases and cancer.